-The European Commission defines Nature-Based Solutions as solutions to societal change as solutions that
+The European Commission defines nature-based solutions as solutions to societal change that are:

 "inspired and supported by nature, which are costeffective, simultaneously provide environmental, social and economic benefits and help build resilience.
-Such solutions bring more, and more diverse, nature and natural features and processes into cities, landscapes and seascapes, through locally adapted, resource-efficient and systemic interventions.
-Hence, nature-based solutions must benefit biodiversity and support the delivery of a range of ecosystem services."
+Such solutions bring more and more diverse, nature and natural features and processes into cities, landscapes and seascapes, through locally adapted, resource-efficient and systemic interventions."
+Nature-Based Solutions benefit biodiversity and support the delivery of a range of ecosystem services.